-8. Prior to the commencement of the use, the development shall be connected to Council's reticulated water supply system, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018, to the satisfaction of and at no cost to Council.

-The development shall be connected to suitable backflow prevention devises.
+- 9. Connection to Council's reticulated water supply system shall be retained to the subject site, in accordance with Schedule 6.2 Planning Scheme Policy 1 Land Development Standards in the Goondiwindi Region Planning Scheme 2018, at no cost to Council. - 10.
+Connection to the existing onsite effluent disposal system shall be retained for the subject site, with the shed structure to be positioned to meet all setback requirements from the onsite sewerage disposal area.